EmiliaPsacharopoulos/HandwritingToLatex/README.md

 3. Classifying each individual character.
 4. Outputting that classified character to a Latex document.

 This GitHub repository hosts our code for our whole project.
-Click the hyperlinks below to access more information regarding our process implementing each subsection.
+Click the hyperlinks below to access more information regarding our process implementing each subsection, and the project code in its entirety.

+### Image Processing and Filtering

+### Character Isolation

+### Character Classification

+### Latex Document Formatting

+###  Project Code in its Entirety

 ##### Python Classifiers
 1. [K- Nearest Neighbor](https://github.com/EmiliaPsacharopoulos/HandwritingToLatex/blob/main/KNearestNeighbors.ipynb)